simsoll/frontend-second-assignment/handover/handover.md

 Figure \ref{gestalt-front-page} is showing a Gestalt sketch of the front page, which has been marked with two points of interest

 1. Similarity: The squares logo and the call-to-action buttons all share the same form and color - a purple square.
 This is used throughout the website and will make it easy for the user to identify important elements.
-2. Proximity: The buttons are situated close to each other enforcing that these buttons are somehow related.
+2. Proximity: The buttons are situated close to each other indicating that they are somehow related.
 These buttons are three distinct ways for the user to start investigating what the site has to offer and thereby helps the user from the front page to other pages of interest.

 ### Square Sets and Artworks page
 ![Gestalt sketch of the Square Sets page \label{gestalt-square-sets-page}](./images/square-sets-page.png)

 Figure \ref{gestalt-square-sets-page} is showing a Gestalt sketch of the square sets page, which has been marked with two points of interest, but are both related to the similarity principle.
+Again, the theme is characterized by square forms.

 The artworks page is not shown here, as it has the exact same structure as the square sets page.
 This also makes it easier for the user, as the same structures and rules apply on the different pages.